 TASA Prize for the most distinguished peer-reviewed (MDP) article published by an Early Career Researcher

 An annual award for the best authored sociological paper nominated for this Prize.
-Nominations for the 2018 TASA Prize for the most distinguished peer-reviewed article published by an Early Career Researcher will close June 30, 2018.
+Nominations for the 2018 TASA Prize for the most distinguished peer-reviewed article published by an Early Career Researcher will closed June 30, 2018.
 It will reopen for the next round in 2019.

 About the Prize